-We aim to provide a coherent story of our activities.
-The basis of this story is the materiality analysis which enables us to identify the most relevant and important topics for Garanti BBVA and its stakeholders, the material issues.
-Material issues are mainly determined based on stakeholder dialogue and are plotted in the materiality matrix.
+As always, our aim is to provide a coherent story of our activities.
+The basis of this story is the materiality analysis which enables us to identify the most relevant and important topics for Garanti BBVA and its stakeholders, the material topics.
+Material topics are mainly determined based on dialogue with all internal and external stakeholders and are then plotted in the materiality matrix.

 We performed our first materiality analysis in 2013.
 As we want to make sure that we are always in line with the needs of our stakeholders and that the identified material issues are still the most important, we perform an update of our materiality analysis approximately once in every two years.
 The revision in the first quarter of 2017 formed the basis for our 2017 and 2018 reports, whereas the revision in 2019 made the basis of our 2019 report.
 The last revision was finalized in 2020.
 As we brought our new analysis to completion, we once again listened to our internal and external stakeholders, and reviewed the connection between our corporate strategy and global trends which impact the banking sector.

 In 2019, with the aim of ‘bringing the age of opportunity to everyone’, Garanti BBVA reviewed and revised its strategic priorities in alignment with the BBVA Group and in the light of the main trends reshaping the world and the financial services sector.
 With the new strategic priorities set, revisions were made to the materiality analysis to ensure that the stakeholders as well as Garanti BBVA maintain an optimum focus.
 These revisions paved the way for a review of material topics based on data gathered from a variety of sources both globally and locally while also providing a database that is auditable and objective, which, together, put the analysis on a more solid basis as compared with the previous years and in greater alignment with the current trends.